s-benavides/2D_MWF/README.md

 1. A sample run directory, `Lx224Lz100_Re75_tube_minimal`, which contains a parameter file `params.py`, and the main code file `main.py`, as well as a sample jobscript fle, Dedalus configuration file, and a script to clean the directory used in restarting runs from zero.

-2. A post-processing directory, `postproc`, which contains a movie making script and a Jupyter Lab notebook with scripts for plotting time series and snapshots from the simulations.
+2. A post-processing directory, `postproc`, which contains a movie making script and a pair of files, one python and one Jupyter Lab notebook, which both contain the same scripts for plotting time series and snapshots from the simulations.

-3. A Jupyter Lab notebook with calculations of the homogeneous dynamics (including null clines and time evolution) as well as the linear stability calculation (1D and 2D) of the uniform turbulence fixed point.

 If you have any questions regarding the code or its implementation, don't hesitate to reach out to santiago.benavides@upm.es .